-The spread of the novel coronavirus, which causes the illness COVID-19, is at the top of everyone’s mind.
-And being pregnant, you’re likely worried about how the new coronavirus may affect you and your baby.
+The COVID-19 pandemic is at the top of everyone’s mind.
+And if you’re pregnant, you may be wondering how the virus could affect you and your baby.

 Read on for guidance and ways you can protect yourself and your loved ones.